letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 Updating, or adding if it does not yet exist, the documentation is a useful activity that should be part of changing or adding to the ESPEasy code.
 Some of the optional VSCode extensions are specifically aimed at that task.

 The documentation is created in the reStructuredText format, using mostly a ``.rst`` extension, and can be built locally by installing the sphinx tool.
-This can be installed manually by opening a PlatformIO Terminal window in VSCode (an already open PIO Terminal can also be used, when using WSL2 a PlatformIO Terminal is *required* to execute in the correct Python Virtual Environment (venv)) and issuing these commands:
+This can be installed manually by opening a PIO Terminal window in VSCode (an already open PIO Terminal can also be used, when using WSL2 a PIO Terminal is *required* to execute in the correct Python Virtual Environment (venv)) and issuing these commands:

 .. code-block::